APS-Networks/APS-One-touch/ReadMe.md

 Default input while execution i.e. when user just presses enter without any input appears in square braces i.e. '[n]' or '[do_nothing]'

 ## Required Software
+Following SWs will be required to set up APSN switches, Instead of collecting below SWs from different places please refer 'All in one package' section at APSN Support portal.

 |SW|Details|Where to get it|
 |---|---|---|
 |bf-reference-bsp-&lt;Release>-&lt;APSN switch model>_&lt;APSN ver>.zip|APSN Switches Platform package & Patch|APSN Support Portal|